-Platform: Microsoft Office 365
+- Platform: Microsoft Office 365

-Email Security Bypassed: FireEye
+- Email Security Bypassed: FireEye

-Technique: Spoofed Email + Impersonation
+- Technique: Spoofed Email + Impersonation

 The email appears to be an automated notification regarding the order status of a recent purchase.
 The sender email looks like it comes from an authentic AT&T email address, and the images embedded in the body are the same as those used by the brand.
 However, checking the header IPs of the email, we are able to verify that the sender information is spoofed.
 We would expect the IP of an authentic email from AT&T to come from AT&T. This email, however, originated from an IP address in Ghana.

 Should recipients fall victim to this attack, their device would be infected with malware.
 This would allow the attacker to steal sensitive personal information and potentially hijack the user’s device.

-Concealed URL: The malware URL is wrapped with text in the email body in order to conceal the link used by the attacker.
+In addition, the malware URL is wrapped with text in the email body in order to conceal the link used by the attacker.
 The link directs to a download hosted at a page the attacker likely controls which is not affiliated with AT&T.

 Abnormal can detect this attack as a result of a variety of factors.
 Most notably, DMARC email authentication fails for the sending address, and the sender has never before sent to anyone within the organization.
 Furthermore, content analysis shows that there is a suspicious link and that the message appears to come from an automated system, which is common method of email attack.